 Run tests for desktop apps

-However, if you want to collect more types of data, run your tests using Microsoft Test Manager client.
+If you want to collect more diagnostic data for your desktop application, run your tests using Test Runner client:

-Launch the test runner client from the Test hub by choosing Run with options from the Run menu.
+Launch the test runner client from Azure Test Plans in Azure DevOps by choosing Run for desktop application from the Run menu.